 Zero-Latency Monitoring

-An audio monitoring feature where the broadcaster hears their microphone input in real-time with no perceptible delay—crucial for live music, voiceovers, or presentations.
+An audio monitoring feature that allows the broadcaster to hear their microphone input in real-time with no perceptible delay is crucial for live music, voiceovers, or presentations.

 Zebra Stripes (Camera Exposure Indicator)

-A camera tool that displays striped overlays on overexposed areas of the frame—helpful for adjusting lighting before going live.
+A camera tool that displays striped overlays on overexposed areas of the frame helps adjust lighting before going live.

 Zixi Protocol